Summary 2: First Part of the Training (continued)

 Bien joué c'est du beau travail \o/

-I realize that there may have been a problem with the composition: there is a second character in the drawing, which actually explains the bear's attitude... except that it's not visible enough...
+I realize there might have been an issue with the composition: there’s a second character in the drawing, who actually explains the bear’s behavior... except that we can’t see him clearly enough.

 See you soon.